intel/llvm/sycl/doc/SharedLibraries.md

   {OSModuleHandle, spec const, opts, dev} => program
 ```
 I.e. each kernel name is mapped to a set of tuples that consists of OS module,
-spec constant values, JIT compiler options, device.
+spec constant values, JIT compiler options and device.
 Then concrete tuple is
 mapped to a program object.
-Example:
+Several tuples can be mapped to a same program
+object, they are created during process of compilation and symbols resolution
+for concrete device image.
+When some program is made through linking of several
+device images that come from different OS modules, for each OS module in cache
+will be created a tuple with corresponding OS module id.
+Example of modified cache structure when dynamic linking is involved:
 ```
 // Application
 // OSModule = 1